eps696/aphantasia/README.md

 `--fstep N` tells to save every Nth frame (useful with high iterations, default is 1).
 `--contrast X` may be needed for new ResNet models (they tend to burn the colors).
 `--noise X` adds some noise to the parameters, possibly making composition less clogged (in a degree).
 `--lrate` controls learning rate.
-The range is quite wide (tested from 0.01 to 10, try less/more).
+The range is quite wide (tested at least within 0.001 to 10).
+`--prog` sets progressive learning rate (from 0.1x to 2x of the one, set by `lrate`). it may boost macro forms creation in some cases.
 `--invert` negates the whole criteria, if you fancy checking "totally opposite".
 `--save_pt myfile.pt` will save FFT parameters, to resume for next query with `--resume myfile.pt`.
 `--verbose` ('on' by default) enables some printouts and realtime image preview.